Real estate 11 min read

 Joint tenancy on death.
 The survivor signs an Affidavit of Survivorship and registers a copy of the death certificate at the Land Title Office.
 Title transfers automatically to the survivor.
 No probate is required for the deceased’s share.
 Property Transfer Tax does not apply on the change of registration.
 The whole process is administrative and inexpensive.

 Tenancy in common on death.
 The deceased’s share passes through the estate.
 The executor obtains a Grant of Probate (or, where no will exists, a Grant of Administration).
-Once probate is granted, the executor registers the transfer of the deceased’s share to the beneficiaries named in the will.
-Property Transfer Tax usually does not apply on a transfer under a will (a specific exemption applies).
-Probate fees do apply on the gross value of the deceased’s share — currently approximately 1.4% of value above $50,000.
+Once probate is granted, the executor registers the transfer of the deceased’s share to the beneficiaries.
+Property Transfer Tax usually does not apply on a transfer under a will, but probate fees do — currently about 1.4% of the value of the deceased’s share above $50,000.

-For couples without children or with adult children from the same relationship, the tenancy-in-common path is usually slower, more expensive, and more administrative than the joint tenancy path.
-For blended families, the slower path is the whole point — it lets each spouse’s share go where they want it, rather than where the survivorship rule would direct it.
+For couples without children, or with adult children from the same relationship, the tenancy-in-common path is usually slower and more expensive than the joint-tenancy path.
+For blended families, the slower path is the whole point — it lets each spouse’s share go where they want it.

 A common mistake: joint tenancy with an adult child